iammeliaskhan/personal-productivity-hub/README.md

 ## Roadmap / Ideas

 - Expose full CRUD flows for **notes**, **bookmarks**, and **events** in the UI
+- Persist daily planning data explicitly (e.g. `isToday`, `anchorRank`, `energy`, `estimatedMinutes` on tasks)
 - Implement label management and label-based filtering across entities
 - Visual calendar view for events
 - API-specific routes (pure JSON) for use by a separate frontend or mobile client
-- Basic test suite for auth and tasks using a Node.js testing framework
+- Basic test suite for auth, tasks, and daily planning flows using a Node.js testing framework

-This project is a solid foundation for experimenting with full-stack TypeScript, relational data modeling, and modular monolith design.
+This project is a solid foundation for experimenting with full-stack TypeScript, relational data modeling, modular monolith design, and ADHD-aware productivity workflows.